nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How SortByDate is implemented:**

-* **Alternative 1 (current choice):** Convert the String value to Date object before using inbuilt `compareTo`.
+* **Alternative 1 (current choice):** Convert the String date and time value to a Date object before using inbuilt `compareTo`.
     * Pros: Easy to implement.
-    * Cons: Need to account for empty appointment dates.
+    * Cons: Need to account for empty appointment dates and empty appointment times.

 * **Alternative 2:** Compare dates in String.
     * Pros: No need to convert the values to another type.
-    * Cons: Complicated since there is a need for 3 different comparisons namely, year, month, date.
+    * Cons: Complicated since there is a need for 4 different comparisons namely; year, month, date and time.

 <br>